cookthebook/bytenuts/README.md

 echo=0
 no_crlf=0
 escape=a
+inter_cmd_to=100
 ```

 - `colors` - enable parsing of 8-bit ANSI color codes
 - `echo` - echo input to the terminal in app
 - `no_crlf` - just send a line feed (`\n`) for user input rather than carriage return + line feed (`\r\n`)
 - `escape` - change what character is used as an escape sequence for commands (e.g. if set to `escape=a`, Bytenuts can be exited with `ctrl+a, q`)
+- `inter_cmd_to` - Set a timeout in milliseconds that must be met.
+Useful for pasting in multiple lines and ensuring a short delay in between the commands.

 Bytenuts looks for the configs at `~/.config/bytenuts/config`.